top of page

 Grave Circle A is a 16th-century BC royal cemetery.
 The burial complex was initially constructed outside the walls of Mycenae.
 It was later enclosed in the acropolis when the fortification was extended during the 13th century BC.

 A total of nineteen men, women, and children were buried here.
-Among the funerary gifts found were several gold death masks, full sets of weapons, ornate staffs, gold jewelry, as well as gold and silver cups.
+Among the funerary gifts found were several gold death masks, full sets of weapons, ornate staffs, gold jewellery, as well as gold and silver cups.
 It has been estimated that Circle A contained about 15 kilos of gold.

 Grave Circle A at Mycenae, Greece.